Nabie/object-oriented-programming-in-R/chapters/03_Class_hierarchies.md

 ![Class hierarchy for stacks.](figures/Stack-class-hierarchy){#fig:stack-hierarchy}

-The two concrete classes only implement the methods also listed in the abstract class, and when this is the case we won’t always list the methods again in the derived classes.
+The two concrete classes only implement the methods also listed in the abstract class, and because of this we won’t always list the methods again in the derived classes.
 It is to be understood that any method implemented in a more abstract class will also be implemented in more derived classes.

 ### Implementing abstract and concrete classes in R